abdul-haseeb-dot/Black-Hole/README.md

 ### Adjacency Pattern
 The black hole checks six adjacent positions in a hexagonal pattern:
+- Top-left
-- Top-left, Top-right
+- Top-right
+- Left
-- Left, Right
+- Right
+- Bottom-left
-- Bottom-left, Bottom-right
+- Bottom-right

 ### Scoring System
 - Only numbers placed by each player in holes adjacent to the black hole count toward their score